est-gonzalezr/uniandes-labs-orchestration-system/README.md

 This will allow the scripts' machine to configure an upstream to the GPC and to set a policy to allow the federation of messages from the GPC to the scripts' machine.
 This will allow the scripts' machine to receive the results from the GPC.

+## ⚠️ Warnings and Consideratios

+If you plan to make changes to the code of the project you should be aware of the following considerations:
+- Limit the messages that are sent to the ULOS to json messages with String type keys and values.
+This is because the ULOS is not able to handle messages with other types of keys and values.

+## Further Work

+Further work can be done to improve the project.
+The recommended additions and improvements can be found in the [poster](/diagrams/poster.pdf) that was created for the project.

 ### Dependencies